integrationsuperhero/apic/Lab3/index.md

----
-title: APIC Dev Jam Lab 3 - Add OAuth Security to your API
+# APIC Dev Jam Lab 3 - Add OAuth Security to your API #
----

 In this lab, you will secure the Inventory API to protect the resources exposed by **API Connect**.
 Consumers of your API will be required to